 The DSL or Deputy DSLs will notify Children's Services if there is an unexplained absence of more than two days of a student who we know is on the Child Protection Register and is presently being monitored closely.
 It is the responsibility of the Deputy DSLs to alert the DSL of such an absence in the Senior School and the responsibility of the DSL in the Preparatory Department.
-The District Team are also notified if a child subject Amended and Approved by Governors October 2023 to a child protection plan is about to be permanently excluded or when it has been agreed as part of any child protection plan or core group plan.
+The District Team are also notified if a child subject to a child protection plan is about to be permanently excluded or when it has been agreed as part of any child protection plan or core group plan.